FOXle/Coursera_GettingAndCleaningDataWeek4/README.md

 #### 1. Data
 - `RawData.md` source of collected data for the project
-- `Processed data` tidy data set as a result of run_analysis.R
+- `ProcessedData.txt` tidy data set as a result of run_analysis.R

 #### 2. R Code
 - `run_analysis.R` processing the data to turn raw into tidy data